-2.1 Introduction
+1. Introduction

-The estimation of demand equations is a fundamental component in most empirical applications in IO.1 It is also important in many other fields in empirical economics.
+The estimation of demand equations is a fundamental component in most empirical applications in IO.
+It is also important in many other fields in empirical economics.
 There are important reasons why economists in general, and IO economists in particular, are interested in demand estimation.
 Knowledge of the demand function, and of the corresponding marginal revenue function, is crucial for the determination of a firm's optimal prices or quantities.
 In many applications in empirical IO, demand estimation is also a necessary first step to measure market power.
 In the absence of direct information about firms' costs, the estimation of demand and marginal revenue is key for the identification of marginal costs (using the marginal cost equals marginal revenue condition) and firms' market power.
 Similarly, the estimation of the degree of substitution between the products of two competing firms is a fundamental factor in evaluating the profitability of a merger between these firms.
 Demand functions are a representation of consumers' valuation of products.
-Because we cannot observe consumer utility or satisfaction directly, we obtain consumer preferences by estimating demand equations.
-As such, the estimation of demand is fundamental in the evaluation of the consumer welfare gains or losses associated with taxes, subsidies, new products, or mergers.
-Finally, demand estimation can also be used to improve our measures of Cost-of-Living indices (see Hausman, 2003, and Pakes, 2003).2

-1Ackerberg et al. (2007) and Nevo (2011) are survey papers on demand estimation.
+Because we cannot observe consumer utility or satisfaction directly, we estimate consumer preferences by estimating demand equations.
+As such, they are fundamental in the evaluation of the consumer welfare gains or losses associated with taxes, subsidies, the introduction of a new product, or a merger.
+Demand estimation can be used to improve our measures of Cost-of-Living indices (see Hausman, 2003, and Pakes, 2003).1 Ackerberg et al. (2007) and Nevo (2011) are excellent recent survey papers on demand estimation.